Exponential optimization of adiabatic quantum-state preparation

+Notice that a dependence of the bound on $\norm{\Delta}$ has already been shown in the literature~\cite{jansen2007bounds}.
+However, in all previous results the bounds resulted in an inverse power dependence on $\tau$.
+Not only our result confirms that a smaller $\norm{\Delta}$ is preferable, but it also ensures that its reduction provides an exponential advantage.\\

-Given a target Hamoltonian $H_1$, the naive choice for $H_0$ is the diagonal part of $H_1$, such that its eigenstates are manifest.
-In what follows we present a universal method to select a more convenient auxiliary Hamiltonian, $H_0$, in the context of digital quantum simulations, where $U_\tau$ is constructed using the \textit{Trotter-Suzuki} approximation \cite{trotter1959product}.
+\emph{Selecting $H_0$}.-- In the context of AP, given a target Hamiltonian $H_1$, the naive choice for $H_0$ is the diagonal part of $H_1$ (see, e.g., Refs.~\cite{mc2024towards, granet2023continuous}), such that its eigenstates are manifest.
+In what follows, we present a universal procedure to select a more convenient auxiliary Hamiltonian, $H_0$, in the context of digital quantum simulations, where $U_\tau$ is constructed using the \textit{Trotter-Suzuki} approximation \cite{trotter1959product, gauss1814methodus, quarteroni2006scientific}.
 Our proposal may not lead to the absolute best choice for specific problems, but it guarantees an exponential advantage, in the quantum state preparation of a target Hamoltonian $H_1$, over the naively picked $H_0$.
 The most generic starting Hamiltonian can be expressed in terms of its matrix elements with respect to the computational basis as

 in which $M$ denotes a parameterized Hermitian operator (called the \textit{preconditioner}) to be optimized in order to minimize $\Tilde{g}$.
 We impose three conditions on $M$: (i) $H_0$ should be diagonal, such that its eigenstates are the elements of the computational basis and it is then trivial to initialize them on a quantum computing register; (ii) the additional computational cost for the implementation of $\mathcal{U}_M(\theta) = \mathrm{exp}\left( -i \theta M \right)$ at each Trotter step (where $\theta \in \mathbf{R}$) should not frustrate the cost reduction stemming from the minimization of $\Tilde{g}$; finally, (iii) the number of real parameters needed to describe $M$ should not increase exponentially with the number of qubits, $L$.
 The first condition is satisfied by any diagonal operator.
 We hereby propose the extremely ``cheap'' form